smurp/gozulu/README.md

 - Local time display with timezone abbreviation
 - Draggable sun that allows time adjustment (with spring-back animation)
 - Support for custom timezones via URL parameters
+- Fixed time mode to set the clock to a specific date and time
 - Fully responsive design
 - Works offline as a Progressive Web App
 - Installable on desktop and mobile devices